DefinitelyTyped/DefinitelyTyped/README.md

 #### Editing tests on an existing package

 There should be a `[modulename]-tests.ts` file, which is considered your test file, along with any `*.ts` files it imports.
+If you don't see any test files in the module's folder, create a `[modulename]-tests.ts`.
 These files are used to validate the API exported from the `*.d.ts` files which are shipped as `@types/yourmodule`.

 Changes to the `*.d.ts` files should include a corresponding `*.ts` file change which shows the API being used, so that someone doesn't accidentally break code you depend on.
 If you don't see any test files in the module's folder, create a `[modulename]-tests.ts`

-For example, this change to a function in a `.d.ts` file adding an option
+For example, this change to a function in a `.d.ts` file adding an a new param to a function:

 `index.d.ts`: